Book Tickets

 Cunningham Springhouse

-Many Irish settled here, attracted by low taxes and large tracts of farmland.
-The family grew vegetables, hay and grains and raised milk and beef cows.
+Many Irish people settled here, attracted by low taxes and large tracts of farmland.
+The family grew vegetables, hay and grains, and raised milk and beef cows.

 Their son Hugh stayed on the family farm when he married Eliza McNeal.
-After having seven children, Eliza died in 1862 and Hugh remarried.
+They had seven children together.
+Eliza died in 1862, and Hugh remarried.
 His self-sufficient farmstead became known as Graystone Poultry Farm.

 The Cunningham farmstead centred on a red brick farmhouse built about 1840 using bricks made by the family.
 They also cut wood to make farm buildings.
 These include a barn built in 1890, a large chicken coop, two springhouses and several wood outbuildings.